 Initially we made these as little 'boxes' that would hold four of the 140mm (5½") pots with some herbs in them.
 We put them out in our plant sale last spring, and while they generated some interest, nobody bought one.
-So, over the Easter weekend 2005 we thought we'd transform them into little stands and we'll see if we fare any better with them in our next plant sale.
-And if they still don't go, the pots will come out, we'll line the box with some Coroplast and turn it into a full-fledged planter, very much like what you see directly below, only a little smaller.
+So, over the Easter weekend 2005 we thought we'd transform them into little stands and to see if we fare any better with them in our next plant sale.
+They still don't go, the pots came out and we lined the box with some Coroplast and turn it into a full-fledged planter, very much like what you see directly below, only a little smaller.
 These little guys measure roughly 10"x10"x6", the bigger ones below are more like 16"x16"x8".

 The 2 planters you see here -on stilts to keep them above Keats' leg reach- are not only one of the last projects these boards are being used in, they also occupy the very area those boards were stored for the last few years.
 The stack of boards had become a rodent den over the winter (I suspect the rat that ate our Helleborus buds and flowers made its home here) and it just had to go.
 Well, with that stack gone the whole area opened up visually and looks a lot more inviting.
 A round planter/pot on one of the tables I made the end of March 2005 (Easter weekend) will be added to this small grouping and seeing as they are in an area that sees hardly any direct sunlight except for later in the evening in the summer months, they will be used for a small collection of shade tolerant perennials such as a couple of Hostas -'Brim Cup' and 'Striptease'- in the left one and some Cyclamen in the other, perhaps with a Bleeding Heart.